gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ```

 !!!warning
-By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page's failures and the page will not be protected anymore by the application authenticated boundary.
+By declaring a route as hoisted, other parts of the application will not be isolated anymore from this route's failures and the route will not be protected anymore by the application authenticated boundary.

-- To **avoid breaking the entire application** when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's [errorElement](https://reactrouter.com/en/main/route/error-element) property for each hoisted page.
+- To **avoid breaking** the entire **application** when an hoisted route encounters unhandled errors, it is highly recommended to declare a React Router's [errorElement](https://reactrouter.com/en/main/route/error-element) property for each hoisted route.
-- If the hoisted page requires an authentication, make sure to **wrap the page with an authentication boundary** or to handle the authentication within the page.
+- If the hoisted route requires an authentication, make sure to **wrap** the route **with** an **authentication boundary** or to handle the authentication within the route.
 !!!

 ### Register a route with a different layout